Authentication

 #alluxio.security.authentication.token.nbf.check=true

-Note: The ALLUXIO_TOKEN should be obtained from the environment.
+Note: The ALLUXIO_TOKEN should be obtained from the environment or hadoop configuration.
 If you do not set aud, tid, and nbf.check, the corresponding validations will not be performed.
+If you use a local file to provide JWKS, prefix the file path with file://.

 Example: